BotaoPENG/botaopeng.github.io/_pages/about.md

 ## 2025

-- One paper is accepted by COMPSAC 2025.
+- One paper accepted by COMPSAC 2025.
-- One paper is accepted by IEEE ICDE 2025.
+- One paper accepted by IEEE ICDE 2025.
-- One paper is accepted by WWW Journal.
+- One paper accepted by WWW Journal.
 - I will be serving as a PC member for IEEE Big Data 2025.

 ## 2024 and earlier
+- One paper accepted by SIGMOD 2025.

-One paper is accepted by VLDB 2024.
+- One paper accepted by VLDB 2024.

 # Publications {#publications}